Speak to a specialist solicitor at our law firm in North Yorkshire.

 If you find that you are correct and your land, or parts of it, are unregistered then consider taking the time now to voluntarily register that land with the Land Registry.
 Time invested at an early stage may prove to be invaluable to you and/or your family.

-For more information, contact Clair Douglas, Associate Solicitor for agricultural and rural property affairs at our Malton office on 01653 600070.
+For more information, contact a member of our Agricultural law team at our Malton office on 01653 600070.